 #1 Instant credibility

-One of the fastest ways to gain credibility in your profession is to write a book.
+One of the fastest ways to gain credibility in your profession is to write and publish a book.
 Authors are perceived as experts in their niche.
-Most people throw away a business card, but they rarely throw away a book.
-Having a book in your name gives you credibility and positions you as an expert in your niche.
-You are an expert, that’s why you have a book in your name right?
+While most people might throw away your business card, they’re rarely going to throw away a book.
+Having a book with your name on it gives you instant credibility and positions you near the top of your field of expertise.
+As most folks see it, you must be an expert, a guru in your niche, because you have a book published in your name, right?

-I believe personal branding is attracting the right people into your network.
-Individuals who resonate with your message will follow and admire you.
-It’ll give you the power to be a person who can influence the thoughts of your audience.
+In my experience, personal branding is about attracting the right people into your network.
+I mean individuals with whom your message resonates and, therefore, are interested in what you have to say and will follow and admire you.
+This lends you the power to be a person who can influence the thoughts of your audience.

 #3 Promotional opportunities

-You can get additional visibility from hundreds of book reviewers who can review your book.
+Plus, don’t forget, you can also raise your public profile by getting additional visibility from the hundreds of book reviewers who review your book.

 #4 Attract qualified leads

-Many people have a published book in their name because it positions them as an expert in their niche.
-But the biggest benefit is in attracting the right leads for your business.
+As I’ve already pointed out, many people have a published book with the explicit intention of positioning themselves as an expert in their niche.
+But the biggest benefit you’ll enjoy as a published author is in attracting the right leads for your business.

 #5 New revenue streams